Microsoft/azure-docs.pl-pl/articles/cognitive-services/immersive-reader/includes/quickstarts/immersive-reader-client-library-java-android.md

         // Invoked in case of empty access token or empty content request to be read void onFailure(IRError error);

-        // Invoked when Immersive reader is exiting (e.g.) user pressed back in the immersive reader experience void onExit();
+        // Invoked when Immersive Reader is exiting (e.g.) user pressed back in the Immersive Reader experience void onExit();
     }